dstrail/simpleapiworkshop/content/080_test_your_api/_index.md

 ```bash
 curl -s $INVOKE_URL/items | js-beautify
 ```

-{{%expand "Challenge: can you find the entry in DynamoDB?" %}}
-1. Sign in to the DynamoDB console at [https://console.aws.amazon.com/DynamoDB/](https://console.aws.amazon.com/dynamodb)
-2. Select Tables in the left pane
-3. Select your table
-4. Select Items tab
-5. Confirm data from your PUT from previous step
-{{% /expand%}}

 ## To get an item:
 Use the following command to get an item by its ID.